FaithMnisi/FaithMnisi/README.md

 This repository showcases projects that demonstrate my ability to:

-☙ Build Python applications to solve real-world problems.
-☙ Clean, transform, and analyze data.
+☙ Build Python applications to solve real-world problems ☙ Clean, transform, and analyze data.
 ☙ Design and query relational databases.
 ☙ Create dashboards and data visualizations.